 Elderly indigenous people struggle when they suffer from new illnesses that traditional medicine is unable to deal with.
 Often penniless, they perish facing long queues to have access to public health care in Brazil.
 Your sponsorship helps elders to pay for medical exams, medication and to purchase food when necessary.

-Electricity for an accommodation of the indigenous NGO APIWATA
+Support for the indigenous NGO APIWATA

 Successfully concluded Campaigns